appseconnect/docs/_posts/Getting-Started/2018-09-20-accessing-portal.md

 To know more about Workflow Management, [Click here](/workflow/overview/).

-### Process Flows
+### Processflows

-`Process Flows` are the advanced workflows that enables you to design node specific flows which brings the ability to cater unique business process.
-Process Flow is enabled with an advanced monitoring system that provides you with every detailed logs for troubleshooting purpose for each of your failed deployments and syncs.
-Also, Process Flow is enables with a Packaging system that enables the user to zip design process flows into packages that enables you to share and install in other organisations.
+`Processflows` are the advanced workflows that enables you to design node specific flows which brings the ability to cater unique business process. processflow is enabled with an advanced monitoring system that provides you with every detailed logs for troubleshooting purpose for each of your failed deployments and syncs.
+Also, processflow is enables with a Packaging system that enables the user to zip design Processflows into packages that enables you to share and install in other organisations.

-To know more about the Process Flows, [Click Here](/processflow/overview-of-processflow/)
+To know more about the Processflows, [Click Here](/processflow/overview-of-processflow/)

 ## Deploy